-Known as the most expensive beach city in the USA, a 21-mile strip of Malibu coast was incorporated into the City of Malibu in 1991.
-The city gained its enormous popularity by virtue of Hollywood movie stars, top athletes, pop stars and entertainment executives.
-Majority of them reside in the oceanfront homes and enjoy beach activities what it seems like from their own backyards.
-Evidently, most people regard Malibu and nearby locations as a beach area with some of the most picturesque ocean views.
+Malibu, a 21-mile strip of the California Coast, is one of the most expensive beach cities in the USA.
+The city gained its enormous popularity by virtue of Hollywood movie stars, top athletes, pop stars, and entertainment executives.
+Majority of them reside in oceanfront homes and enjoy beach activities from their own backyards.
+Picturesque ocean views further contribute to Malibu’s reputation as the ultimate beach destination.
 Although it’s partially true, there are still a lot of places to explore in and around Malibu.
 Here is a list of top 5 hidden gems in the City of Malibu and its surrounding areas.

 TOP FIVE HIDDEN GEMS IN MALIBU:

 Address: 32350 Pacific Coast Hwy, Malibu, CA 90265